MetaMask/ppom-validator/README.md

 # PPOM Validator

-This module has code to integrate blockaid PPOM with Metamask.
+This module has code to integrate Blockaid PPOM with MetaMask.

 ## Installation